ctstone/botbuilder-logging/README.md

 ## Install

 > This package is compatible with Bot Framework SDK version `preview-1.2`.
-If you are using Bot Framework `3.x` please switch to [v3 botbuilder-logging middleware](https://www.npmjs.com/package/botbuilder-logging/v/3.1.1).
+If you are using Bot Framework `3.x` please switch to [botbuilder-logging@latest](https://www.npmjs.com/package/botbuilder-logging/v/latest).

     npm install botbuilder-logging@preview